alexanderommel/Custom-Doom-style-engine-OpenGL/README.md

 #  Motivation

-I'm learning openGL from (https://learnopengl.com/), but to make the experience more satisfying I decided to create this renderer in paralell as I learn new concepts.
+I'm learning openGL from (https://learnopengl.com/), but to make the experience more satisfying I decided to create this renderer in parallel as I learn new concepts.

 #  To Do